-[Guest journalist Zora Burden joins us to share part one of a two part extensive interview with renowned occultist Dolores Ashcroft-Nowicki.
-Burden is a poet, and a journalist for the San Francisco Herald.
+[Guest journalist ZB joins us to share part one of a two part extensive interview with renowned occultist Dolores Ashcroft-Nowicki.
+ZB is a poet, and a journalist for the San Francisco Herald.
 She has written two books, “Women of the Underground,” featuring female musicians and artists.
 She also has five books of poetry on the themes of esoterica and surrealism available exclusively at City Lights Bookstore.
-In all her work, Burden focuses on feminism, radical outcasts, surrealist art, social activism, and the esoteric.]
+In all her work, ZB focuses on feminism, radical outcasts, surrealist art, social activism, and the esoteric.]

 Dolores Ashcroft-Nowicki, is a British occultist, author, third generation psychic and esoteric practitioner with focus on Hermetic Qabalism.
 Since 1978, she has been the Director of Studies for the Servants of the Light School of Occult Science in the Western Mysteries Tradition.
 As SOL’s director, Dolores acts as consultant for the school, teaching workshops, lectures and seminars internationally.
 She has worked as a Cosmic Mediator along with Walter Ernest Butler, and is a third degree adept.